Attempts to reform the embattled South African Revenue Service (Sars) are being thwarted by former commissioner Tom Moyane loyalists.

 The aim of the commission, chaired by retired Supreme Court of Appeal Judge Robert Nugent, was to uncover why Sars had failed to meet its revenue targets for four consecutive years under Moyane and to return the institution to optimal functioning.

 A revenue collection hole of R142-billion over the past five years has had a negative impact on the fiscus and a turnaround at the tax agency is critical to stabilise government finances.
+Coupled with finding money to fund free higher education, the shortfall in revenue contributed to the treasury’s decision to increase value-added tax last year.

 Sars told the M&G that, given the state of the economy, revenue collection, consumer spending and other factors, cost-cutting measures had been implemented throughout the government.